arduino/docs-content/content/micropython/03.micropython/02.enviroment/00. REPL/repl.md

 ## Going Further With REPL

-REPL in MicroPython is an usefull tool that enables instant testing and feedback, making coding more interactive and efficient.
+REPL in MicroPython is an useful tool that enables instant testing and feedback, making coding more interactive and efficient.
 Whether you're learning, debugging, or exploring ideas, REPL provides a flexible and powerful coding experience.

 **Experiment with REPL**